 Also, you can right-click-and-drag items in the little tray at the bottom to change their order (and thus which num key they're triggered by).
 That way you can e.g. move the melee attack (pushing away an enemy when you're in tight quarters with a punch or the end of your weapon) on 1, where your left pinky finger is, and your weapon and its secondary fire mode on 2 and 3, and then your favorite other special action on 4.

-Similarly, I arrange my space weapons so that the ones that mainly face front (see the thick part of the circle in the icon) are at the left, the ones that have a big radius in the middle, and the ones that face backwards on the right, so I can fluidly transfer firepower as the ship turns.
-(You can even add rows to the tray using the button in its lower right — The C1 row triggers on Ctrl-1 etc., the A1 row on Alt-1 etc.)
+Similarly, I arrange my weapons so that the ones that mainly face front (see the thick part of the circle in the icon) are at the left, the one that have a big radius in the middle, and the one that face backwards on the right, so I can fluidly transfer firepower as the ship turns.
+(You can even add rows to the tray using the button in its lower right -- The C1 row triggers on Ctrl-1 etc., the A1 row on Alt-1 etc.)

 Now you can get playing, have fun!

 To travel through space, you can bring up a larger main map.
 This map has 3 sections.
 A pretty graphical map that shows you (in a slightly compacted form) which sectors of space lie near which, so you can plan long-distance trips.
 The idea here is that each sector is a separate location containing several star systems and space stations.
 Once you're at the edge of a star system, you are offered to warp to the next sector.
 Note that a few "blocks" (groups of sectors) are actually farther apart, but have been moved near each other and connected with lines.
 So e.g. going west from Eta Eridani block will not take you to Gamma Orionis Block.
 Rather, it will take you to Drellis Block.
 Also note that the blocks' different colors indicate what faction they belong to.
 Some blocks can be traveled to by whoever you are, but e.g. a Klingon-affiliated Romulan can not just go into Sirius Block where Earth is.